Rener Gracie: Personal life

 Gracie is married to former World Wrestling Entertainment (WWE) wrestler Eve Torres, with whom he has two sons Raeven born in 2015 and Renson born in 2018.

+In 2025, Gracie was the subject of sexual harassment and abuse allegations made by former employee Evandro Nunes.
+Nunes alleged that Rener Gracie and his older brother and business partner, Ryron Gracie, subjected him to humiliating rituals, pressured him into polyamorous relationships, and involved him in a sexual relationship with Ryron Gracie and Ryron Gracie’s wife.
+He further alleged that the brothers brought him to a sex party, accepted strategic cash-only payments, delayed employee compensation, and manipulated belt testing procedures to ensure that paying clients passed.
+Rener Gracie denied the allegations.
+Nunes claimed that the Gracie brothers weaponized their prestigious last name in order to pressure him into accepting unwanted behaviors.
+In response to the claims, he participated in a live three-hour Zoom debate with Nunes addressing the accusations.

 Testimony in injury lawsuit

 Following catastrophic injuries suffered in 2018 by a jiu-jitsu student rendered quadriplegic, Gracie was called in at the trial to testify as an expert witness for the plaintiff.
 After four months of trial, the jury found the jiu-jitsu instructor at fault and awarded the student $46 million.
 After leaked footage of the incident was released, Gracie's involvement in the case, his opinion on whether the injury was the result of negligence or not, as well as the compensation payment he received for his testimony, attracted a lot of criticism from the BJJ community.

 For his expert testimony in the injury lawsuit, Gracie received $100,000 as payment or $3000 per hour.
 Following the backlash Gracie shared a video explaining his role as an expert witness and his understanding of the incident.
 Gracie later announced that he was donating the entirety of his court case earnings to charity.
-On 14 April 2023, Gracie had a live discussion about the lawsuit with Tom DeBlass, a prominent figure in the BJJ community and one of his most ardent critics.
+On April 14, 2023, Gracie had a live discussion about the lawsuit with Tom DeBlass, a prominent figure in the BJJ community and one of his most ardent critics.